A twentieth-century oral history of work and industry in Nuneaton and Bedworth.

 Until recently, many of these industries were still visible in Nuneaton and Bedworth, however, in the last thirty years they have declined.
 The brickyards, hosiery and garment factories have disappeared whilst the engineering firms have either closed or relocated out of town.
 Quarrying continues but with a much reduced workforce.

-The A4 soft backed book contains over 65 pages of colourful text, quotes and illustrations with a sampler CD of interviews.
+The A4 soft backed book contains over 65 pages of colourful text, quotes and illustrations with a CD of sounds from industry.
 The book retails at £7.99 and is available at the following libraries:

 Contact Nuneaton Library for your copy.
 There is an additional cost of £2.50 for postage and packing within the UK.

 Conditions of use

 All Working Lives interviews and text are the copyright of Warwickshire County Council.
 They are available to use for personal study or classroom activity only.
 When you download any of these interviews, either as a summary, transcript or audio file, you agree to abide by these conditions.
 If you intend to use them for any other purpose please contact Nuneaton Library and Information Centre.

 Statement of liability